-The act requires PUCO, by December 31, 2028, to complete a review of train derailments in Ohio using statistics from the Federal Railroad Administration to identify derailments due to bearing or axle failure over the three years proceeding from June 30, 2025.
+The bill requires PUCO, not later than December 31, 2028, to complete a review of train derailments in Ohio using statistics from the Federal Railroad Administration to identify derailments due to bearing or axle failure over the three years proceeding from the bill's effective date.
 PUCO must then send a copy of the review to the following:

-- The Governor;

-- The President of the Senate;

-- The Speaker of the House;

-- The Minority Leaders of the Senate and House.
+- The Governor; - The President of the Senate; - The Speaker of the House of Representatives; - The Minority Leaders of both the Senate and the House.